 Day 5 Beijing - Xi’an

-We head to Beijing railway station this morning to board a train to Xi’an, one of China’s oldest cities.
+We head to Beijing airport for a flight to Xi’an, one of China’s oldest cities.
 On arrival, we will transfer to the Golden Flower Hotel (4T), where we will be staying for the next two nights.
 Later, there will be an optional excursion offering the chance to see a demonstration of traditional dumpling making, followed by a walking tour on the remarkable North Square of the Giant Wild Goose Pagoda.
 The square holds the largest musical fountain in Asia.

 Day 6 Xi’an